MgLunac/branding/loot.markdown

 [Home](/) / [In World Brands](/world) / Watts Wrong Brand Guidlines

-## Loots Crypto Coin Brand Guidelines
+## Loot Crypto Coin Brand Guidelines

 **Welcome to the Loots Crypto Coin Brand Guidelines and Standards documentation.
 This guide is designed to help our team, partners, and the community understand and apply our branding consistently across various media.**